Watch maintenance and care

 BASIC RULES FOR WATCH CARE:

-2) regularly visit the service center to verify water tightness
+2. visit the service center regularly to check the water tightness

-When it comes to watches, follow this rule – do not turn the hands counterclockwise, do not turn the date-day between 12 and 4 a.m. (there is a risk of damaging the movement).
+8. follow the rules for watches – do not turn the hands counterclockwise, do not turn the date-day between 12 and 4 a.m. (risk of damaging the movement)

 WHEN SHOULD YOU NOT CHANGE THE DATE ON YOUR WATCH?